-After depreciating assets are split or merged, each new asset must satisfy the definition of a depreciating asset if the UCA rules are to apply to it.
+After depreciating assets are split or merged, each new asset must satisfy the definition of a depreciating asset if UCA are to apply to it.
 For each depreciating asset you start to hold, you need to establish the effective life and cost.